JustGibas/Q-DimensionalField/README.md

 VoxelSpace is a VR/AR/XR game that uses voxel chunks to create a global server.
 Each voxel acts as a server, and users interact with voxel clones.
 Voxels communicate through events and only with neighboring voxels.
 The starting point is at coordinates (0, 0, 0), and each voxel extends 5 units in all directions, making it a 10-unit size voxel.

+Vue.js is now integrated into the project for frontend development. 🖥️

 ## Project Structure

 The project has a clear directory structure with separate directories for Rust code, WebGPU setup, and Wasm modules: